 Check your flu IQ

-Is it important that I get the flu shot?
+Is it important that I get both the flu and COVID-19 vaccines?

 Stay healthy this flu season

-In addition to getting your flu shot, here are some simple tips to help you and your family stay flu‑free:
+In addition to getting your flu and COVID-19 vaccines, here are some simple tips to help you and your family stay flu‑free:

 - Wash your hands often with soap and water or use an alcohol‑based hand sanitizer.

 - Avoid touching your eyes, nose or mouth.